Lawctopus reaches to nearly 2,50,000 unique readers a month.

 HOW TO REGISTER AND PAY

-To register, please send a copy of the receipt/or screenshot of the payment to [email protected] with your personal details: name, email ID, phone number in the body of the email.
+After making the payment, please send a screenshot/receipt to [email protected] with your personal details: name, email ID and phone number in the body of the email.

 The subject line of the email should be ‘Blogging Course Registration’.

 1. What if I register and 20 registrations are over by then OR What if I register and my application is not accepted?